How SPT North Seeking Gyro Helped Locate Surviving Trapped Miners in Chile

 Sunday, 22nd: At 6:00 a.m. the targeted tunnel where the miners were expected to be held up was successfully intersected by a probe, based on borehole 10 B orientation survey data at a measurement depth of 688 m, collected by Geoatacama with GyroTracer™.

 Monday, 23nd: At 18:30 p.m. the tunnel was finally drilled at a depth of 675 m, based on borehole 16 orientation survey data, previously collected at 14:00 p.m. at a measurement depth of 660 m.
 According to Geoatacama, the intensive use of SPT equipment and quality control checks performed daily after measurements of up to 11.000 m proved that GyroTracer™ delivers durability in extreme conditions and precise repeatable accuracy in deep and highly deviated holes, saving precious time in cases such as rescue operations, which makes it the most reliable downhole survey instrument in the market.

 A great message:

-The oldest miner, Mario Gomez, aged 65, sent also a letter to his wife explaining how they felt when the sounding lines where near to locate them.
+The oldest miner, Mario Gomez, aged 65, sent a letter to his wife explaining how they felt when the sounding lines were close to locating them.
 He also explained in the letter that they had water coming down from a gutter through the roof of the shelter.

-In response, an immense happiness surrounded the region of Atacama filling up the streets of Santiago, the capital.
-This was taken by cars honking their horns on their path and also flags of Chile hanging out of the windows, while the national hymn was sung by adults and children.
+In response, an immense sense of relief and happiness surrounded the region of Atacama and filled the streets of Santiago, the capital.
+This was expressed by cars honking their horns on the roads and having flags of Chile hanging out of house and office windows, while the national hymn was sung by adults and children.

 Find the right solution for your business by speaking with one of our experts